FAQ > PJM

 PJM 00001

-Question: In PUCO Case No. 10-388-EL-SSO, the FirstEnergy Ohio Utilities and various parties filed a Stipulation and Recommendation on March 23, 2010, concerning among other things, the competitive bidding process for the upcoming FEOU SSO auctions.
+Question: In PUCO Case No. 10-0388-EL-SSO, the FirstEnergy Ohio Utilities and various parties filed a Stipulation and Recommendation on March 23, 2010, concerning among other things, the competitive bidding process for the FEOU SSO auctions.
 On page 10, paragraph A.5.iv, the Stipulation and Recommendation states that “the PJM capacity costs auction results at the wholesale level, converted to an energy basis, will be subtracted from the auctions results under paragraph A.1 of this Stipulation to develop the non-capacity related energy charge for Rider GEN”.
-Please provide the PJM capacity costs on an energy basis that will be subtracted from the cleared auction results for the FE transitional auctions.
-Also, when the PJM BRA results for PY 13/14 are posted, please provide the PJM capacity costs on an energy basis that will be subtracted from the auction results.
+Please provide the PJM capacity costs on an energy basis that will be subtracted from the cleared auction results for the FEOU transitional auctions.
+Also, when the PJM BRA results for future planning years are posted, please provide the PJM capacity costs on an energy basis that will be subtracted from the auction results.

 Answer: This question does not pertain to the wholesale auction process.
-The calculation referred to in this question is part of the Companies' retail tariffs filed in Case No. 10-388-EL-SSO.
-Please review the referenced Stipulation and applicable tariffs for questions pertaining to retail rate design.
+The calculation referred to in this question currently is part of the Companies' retail tariffs filed in compliance with Case No. 14-1297-EL-SSO.
+For an example, please refer to Case No. 22-0340-EL-RDR.

 PJM 00002